Needle in a Timestack: Production

 It was announced in April 2017 that John Ridley would write and direct a film based on Robert Silverberg's short story "Needle in a Timestack", with Miramax set to distribute.
 Miramax was no longer involved by June 2018, with Bron Studios taking over.
 Leslie Odom Jr., Freida Pinto, Cynthia Erivo, Orlando Bloom and Jadyn Wong were cast that same month.

 Filming took place in Vancouver from June 18 to July 24, 2018.
 According to Silverberg, the film underwent more than a year of editing and re-editing.

 Release

 The film was released in the United States on digital, video on demand, and in limited theaters by Lionsgate on October 15, 2021, and on Blu-ray Disc and DVD on October 19.

 Reception

-On the review aggregator website Rotten Tomatoes, the film has an approval rating of 37%, based on 51 reviews, with an average rating of 4.8/10.
+On the review aggregator website Rotten Tomatoes, the film has an approval rating of 37%, based on 51 reviews.
 The website's consensus reads, "Despite a nifty premise and some talented stars, Needle in a Timestack is too slack and diffuse to recommend searching for."
+Metacritic, which uses a weighted average, assigned the film a score of 42 out of 100, based on 12 critics, indicating "mixed or average" reviews.